 With the completion of a major building project, BYC set about adding many more activities and members to the life of the club.
 With the formation of the Women’s Auxiliary in 1966 or 1967, with Rose Wright as president, the Children’s Christmas Party, an International Dinner, and in 1972 the first Women Only Race were added to the calendar.

 Continuing the BYC Legacy

 Currently with over 300 members, BYC continues to participate in racing, cruising, social and community activities including the Berkeley Marina Day Festival and a Youth Sailing Program.
-Under the leadership of Bobbi Tosse and Paul Kamen BYC promotes and manages racing that includes the Friday Night and Sunday afternoon Winter Chowder Races.
-There is also a Midwinter Series originally cohosted with the Metropolitan Yacht Club, the Wheeler Regatta and the Annual Woman Skipper’s Cup Race.
+Under all volunteer leadership BYC promotes and manages racing that includes free weekly Friday Night Races during the summer and Sunday afternoon Chowder Races during the winter.
+There is also a Midwinter Series originally cohosted with the Metropolitan Yacht Club, the annual Wheeler Regatta and various other regatta events.
 BYC also manages the starts of the biannual West Marine Pacific Cup for the Pacific Cup Yacht Club, the largest long distance race in the Pacific.
 Members participate in all these races and are strong contenders in the Pacific Cup.
 Monthly cruises are planned for those who enjoy cruising.
 The founding members of BYC would approve of the carrying on their legacy of a rich and active boating and social life at the Berkeley Yacht Club.